rfo909/RForth/README.md

   ;
 ```

-The word "AGAIN?" is a condition jump back to BEGIN.
-The condition is that counter is
+The word "AGAIN?" is a conditional jump back to BEGIN.
-less than max.

 ### Break?